2025 Solar Incentives Guide for San Luis Obispo, CA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
 This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

 The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although it may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

 State & Local Solar Incentives